 The CMC power command allows you to power on, power off, reset, cycle, get status and invoke the kernel debugger (KDB).

-'''
+When using the power command, you no longer have to power up the individual rack unit (IRU).
+When you issue the power command, it checks to see if the IRU is powered on, if not, it will power it up first and then the compute blades.

 CMC:r1i1c> power --help

-'''